 There’s much more to learn in regards to psychosis.
 You can read more via WebMD.

 From the moment we get a good look at Senua, there’s an immediate notice of how distant she appears.
 Not absent-minded to say, but somewhat preoccupied, as if analyzing her surroundings.
 Not only did Ninja Theory take notes from doctors who are experts on the subject of psychosis, but they also talked to those who suffer from the disorder.
 These patients described symptoms that include everything from: a bombardment of hallucinatory visuals, seeing distortion to various objects (as if they have become chipped like glass, or ripple like water), or how colors may blur and shine too brightly.
 These elements come into play via the game’s puzzles, and how Senua needs to find certain shapes in the environment that may unlock a door for her.
-There’s one moment where she is looking for something shaped like a “M” to open a big gate, and after some moving about, you the player realize that with the proper lighting in the room, you can create a fire to cast a “M” shaped shadow on the wall.
-This is just but a minor example of how these visual tricks are brought into the game’s puzzles, for as the player progresses, the hallucinations and patterns become more intense in difficulty.
+There’s one moment where she is looking for something shaped like a “M” to open a big gate, and after some moving about, the player realizes that with the proper lighting in the room, you can create a fire to cast a “M” shaped shadow on the wall.
+This is a small example of how these visual tricks are brought into the game’s puzzles, for as the player progresses, the hallucinations and patterns become more intense in difficulty.
 These puzzles are formatted into a fairly linear progression of gameplay.
-While the world of Hellblade is stunning and full of detail, there’s really ever one set path the player must take, since the game holds narrative over exploration.
+While the world of Hellblade is stunning and full of detail, there’s only ever one set path the player must take, since the game holds narrative over exploration.

 With all this context in mind, it allows us as players to see not only what has led Senua to this point in time, but to understand her views.
 We can take this backstory, and the experiences we’ve gone through with her, and start piecing together why she feels such a great lack of self-worth.
 We learn that in a way the great antagonistic force isn’t the disorder itself, but that of stigma surrounding it.
 It’s stigma that pushes her father to burn her mother, it’s stigma that encourages him to lock Senua away, and it’s the influence of that stigma that has shaped Senua’s view of herself.
 Unlike her mother who accepted her disorder and visions, Senua was taught to associate shame with them.
 And for this, along with the hallucinations that psychosis brings with it, she begins to build this depressive framework that she’s responsible for so many atrocities.

 After the backstory is revealed Senua presses forward in her goal to save Dillion.
 It’s the end of the game and its last level and boss where we are presented with some of its most revealing moments.
 There’s a hallway that leads Senua to the final room with Hela.
 There’s a mirror at the halfway point where Senua confronts the Furies and Darkness, banishing the former with her conviction to save Dillion.
-As she enters the final room, the Darkness taunts her in how pointless her goal is, and that Dillion is dead and there’s nothing she can do about it.
+As she enters the final room, the Darkness taunts her in how pointless her goal is, that Dillion is dead, and there’s nothing she can do about it.
 She continues to fight waves of enemies, slowly making her way to a final platform where Hela awaits.
 Once arriving to that final platform, more and more waves of enemies spring up, with Senua cutting them down left and right.
 Much time may pass before the player realizes what needs to be done; for whenever the player is ready to “rest”, they can stop swinging, and let the enemies finish them off.

 After the final blow the game goes into its last cut scene.
 Senua takes the skull of Dillion and looks up to Hela, begging her to give back Dillion.
 During this whole time as Senua pleads and begs, Hela says nothing to her.
 Senua continues to cry out how there must be meaning to her journey, and how after everything Hela and the Darkness have made her suffer through, she will trade her life for Dillion’s.
 Hela then proceeds to kill Senua with her own sword, where the latter enters a dream sequence where Dillion talks to her about the peace in accepting death.
 We then have Hela walk by a dead Senua, picking up Dillion’s skull to examine it, all before tossing it off into the abyss below.
-The camera shifts and we see that Hela is actually Senua, with the dead Senua body in the back is actually Hela.
+The camera shifts and we see that Hela is actually Senua, with the dead body in the back actually being Hela.
 Senua looks off into the distance, where we then have the return of the Furies.
 They begin to laugh, joke, and begin to return to their old ways of taunting, up until they realize … something is different this time around.
-With the voices of the Furies gone, Senua turns towards the camera, a look in her eyes we’ve never seen before, and shares to the player that this is a new story, and that we are welcome to join her.
+With the voices of the Furies gone, Senua turns towards the camera, a look in her eyes we’ve never seen before, the narrator saying to the player that this is a new story, and that we are welcome to join.